JID: 2017: The Never Story

-On February 20, 2017, it was announced that he had signed to J. Cole's Dreamville label, first releasing the single "Never".
-The full-length album, The Never Story was released on March 10, 2017.
-The album includes guest features from EarthGang, 6LACK, and Mereba, and production from J. Cole, Hollywood JB, Christo, and Childish Major, among others.
+On February 20, 2017, it was announced that Route had signed to J. Cole's Dreamville label, first releasing the single "Never".
+The full-length album, The Never Story, was released on March 10, 2017.
+The album includes guest features from EarthGang, 6LACK, and Mereba, with production by J. Cole, Hollywood JB, Christo, and Childish Major, among others.
 He later released three more music videos from the album: "D/vision", "Hereditary", and "EdEddnEddy".

-He was also an opening act on the 4 Your Eyez Only Tour in 2017 in the North American and European legs.
-On October 10, JID appeared alongside rappers Cozz, Kodie Shane and Ali Tomineek in a cypher at the BET Hip Hop Awards.
-In November 2017, JID co-headlined in his Never Had Shit Tour with EarthGang, and guests Lute, Chaz French, and Mereba.
-It included 15 dates in North America, and continued in 2018, with 19 dates in Europe.
+He was also an opening act on the North American and European legs of J. Cole's 2017 4 Your Eyez Only Tour.
+On October 10, JID appeared alongside rappers Cozz, Kodie Shane, and Ali Tomineek in a cypher at the BET Hip Hop Awards.
+In November 2017, JID co-headlined his Never Had Shit Tour with EarthGang, and guests Lute, Chaz French, and Mereba.
+It comprised 15 dates in North America, and continued in 2018 with 19 dates in Europe.
 On December 13, JID appeared on a remix with Foster The People and Saba called "Pay The Man".